 The signs are property of the operator, and are funded by them.
 They can include a 'now fully open sign' - see the next section.

 This sign has changed a lot over time, older examples are explored below.
 As of April 2012 it is usually just an assortment of brand names - up to six are permitted, plus the operator.

 The operator headerboard is now displayed in the middle of the sign.
 The six symbols should come in the order fuel, refreshments, other, with accommodation last.
 Generic fuel, electric car, restaurant, coffee, and accommodation symbols from the old-style sign can be used instead, and all six spaces don't need to be filled.
 The same brand shouldn't be used twice.

 This sign design was trialled in 2011.
-It was introduced to address the problem where operators were creating subsidiaries with names like "Costa BK M&S" to allow them to promote themselves.
-Operators were very keen on the revised sign, and rolled it out almost nationwide immediately.
+It was introduced to address the problem where operators were creating subsidiaries with names like "Costa BK M&S" to allow them to promote themselves while simultaneously protesting against the regulation.
+Operators were very keen on the revised sign, which they had been lobbying for since 2005.
+They rolled it out almost nationwide immediately.

 Rest areas still have a similar sign, but without the operator's headboard.

 In January 2020, two modified installations of this sign were permitted.
 These would be placed either side of Frankley services, and would now display four symbols plus the current price of petrol and diesel.
 It's not clear who initiated the change, or whether this is going to become the new standard.

 The revision effectively reintroduces a feature of the 1982-2012 sign which had been totally left out of the new one, although it now displays two fuel prices instead of one.